 Kitchen & Shabbat – With Rabbi Gidon Rothstein: An overview of laws of cooking and reheating food on Shabbat, with an emphasis on the underlying principles of Shabbat melachah.
 Available via archived recordings.

 Hilchot Niddah – A comprehensive study of Hilchot Niddah, including separate tracks for men, with Rabbi Dovid Fink, and women, with Mrs. Aviva Stern.The body of this course will consist of a careful, word-by-word study of the principle texts from the Mishna, Talmud, Rishonim, and modern authorities on the laws of family purity that apply today.
-This course will run live beginning November 2019.
+This course is currently running live.

 Mashgiach Kashrut – With Rabbi Dovid Fink: An in depth study of the mashgiach’s job, kashrut in larger settings such as hotels and restaurants, non-Jews working in the kitchen, and other issues that may arise which are different from in the home.
 Available via archived recordings.

 Olam Hatefilah – With Rabbi Yoni Rosensweig: The world of prayer encompasses many important practical daily halachic topics including: Is tefilah a Torah or a Rabbinic commandment, women and tefilah, minyan, mechitza, kavanna, and more.
-This course will run live starting November 2019.
+This course is currently running live.

 Shabbat & Technology – With Rabbi Dovid Fink: Muktzah, issues presented by technology and halacha, electricity and “modern” issues; overview of laws of medical treatment and pikuach nefesh on Shabbat.
 Available via archived recordings.